Arricano Real Estate plc

 Arricano Real Estate plc is a public limited company operating in the field of commercial real estate, one of the big developers and shopping centre network operators in Ukraine.
 The company deals with full cycle of retail real estate development, from purchase of land property and construction to shopping mall operation.

-Arricano Real Estate plc is a company having European investments, European standards and approaches to business management.
+Arricano Real Estate plc is a company that has European investments, European standards and approaches to business management.
 The company is managed by the team of European and Ukrainian top-managers.
 The activity of Arricano Real Estate plc is controlled by the board of directors, which consists of three independent non-executive, one executive and two non-executive directors.
 The directors report to the shareholders regarding the issues of the group's performance, its achievements and long-term plans.